-This study aims to investigate the connection between mergers and AGN using the first quick release of the \Euclid data \citep[][hereafter \citetalias{Q1cite}]{Q1cite}.
-We construct a stellar mass-complete sample of galaxies across the redshift range $0.5\leq z \leq 2$, with multi-wavelength data ranging from the X-ray to the MIR.
-We revisit two facets of the merger and AGN connection: {i)} using a binary \textit{active/non-active} AGN classification, we analyse whether mergers are a viable path to trigger AGN and assess their significance, and {ii)} exploring continuous AGN properties, we study how the fraction of mergers varies with AGN dominance and absolute power.
-Specifically, we explore whether galaxies hosting the most dominant and luminous AGN are more likely to be mergers.
-We develop a convolutional neural network (CNN) to identify mergers in \Euclid \IE images.
-To mitigate issues with visual classifications, we trained the CNN on mock \Euclid observations generated from cosmological hydrodynamic simulations, which includes galaxy merger histories.
-We use four different diagnostics to select AGN and characterise each AGN based on the central point source luminosity relative to the host galaxy and, when possible, its bolometric luminosity.
+The aim of this study is to investigate the connection between mergers and AGN using the first quick release of \Euclid data \citep[][hereafter \citetalias{Q1cite}]{Q1cite}.
+We constructed a stellar mass-complete sample of galaxies across the redshift range $0.5\leq z \leq 2$, with multi-wavelength data ranging from the X-ray to the MIR.
+We revisited two facets of the merger and AGN connection: {i)} Using a binary active--non-active AGN classification, we analysed whether mergers are a viable path to trigger AGN and assessed their significance, and {ii)} exploring continuous AGN properties, we studied how the fraction of mergers varies with AGN dominance and absolute power.
+Specifically, we explored whether galaxies hosting the most dominant and luminous AGN are more likely to be mergers.
+We developed a convolutional neural network (CNN) to identify mergers in \Euclid \IE images.
+To mitigate issues with visual classifications, we trained the CNN on mock \Euclid observations generated from cosmological hydrodynamic simulations, which include galaxy merger histories.
+We used four different diagnostics to select AGN and characterised each AGN based on the central point source luminosity relative to the host galaxy and, when possible, its bolometric luminosity.